 The company recommends choosing the pad based on your monthly flow vs height, size or weight.

+Where are Nspire Pads Made?
 We scoured the Internet, but were unable to find this information about where Cherish Pads are made.

 Cherish Pad Ingredients

 We’d also love to know about the company that makes Cherish Sanitary Napkins.
 Honestly, reading through their product description on Amazon, and their website, there isn’t a whole lot of real information to be found.
+We have a feeling that this is done purposefully!

 We scoured the internet but just couldn’t really find anything of substance about the company.
 It seems like they probably want this to be the case, and specialize in lack of information.

 The company behind the product, Nspire Network, seems more like a pyramid scheme (or multi-level marketing scheme) than anything else.
 We’d love more information, so if you’re from the company please let us know what the real deal is.
-Also, we’d love to know the science that backs up your outrageous claims about Cherish Pads.
+Also, we’d love to know the science that backs up your outrageous claims about Cherish.

 What other Products does Nspire Sell?